seglo/connect-prism/README.md

 Run a specific suite or test: add suffix describe or it block with `.only`.

 ## Release History
 * 1.0.0 Added Prism API features.
+Use winston for logging and removed grunt library dependency.
 * 0.8.0 Add clearOnStart setting.
 * 0.7.5 Fix socket hang up issue by handling aborted requests appropriately.
 [Issue #527 from node-http-proxy project.](https://github.com/nodejitsu/node-http-proxy/issues/527)